 SCM has continued to be represented on the Siemens UK Sustainability Board with a view to ensuring corporate initiatives and requirements are introduced into the supply base.
 During the year our work with Social Enterprises (SE) has resulted in positively impacting the lives of many disadvantaged people including children.
-Electrium has access to 62 SEs for the business to utilise.
+Siemens Industry Software Computational Dynamics Limited has access to 62 SEs for business units to utilise.
 There is a clear strategy to further roll out Social Enterprises in the UK, supported by Siemens being 1 of 5 partners who will help Social Enterprise UK develop their social value approach inputting to the Social Value Act 2032.